 The Gram or Dime Bag

-The smallest amount of weed you can find on the market is called a dime bag.
+Basically, the smallest amount of weed you can find on the market is called a dime bag.
 Back in the day, half of a gram of weed (or two average-sized joints) used to cost $10, and over time the name “dime bag” came to refer to this.
 These days, a dime bag refers to the smallest amount of weed you can find to purchase, whether in flower form or in pre-rolled joints.

 You can still find a half a gram dime bag for 10$, but the legalization of marijuana has caused the prices to drop drastically, so most places will sell a single gram of marijuana for the same price, and top-shelf cannabis may even be 20$ for a full gram.

 So, sometimes the actual amount of cannabis may vary from place to place, but the important thing is that a dime bag is the standard smallest measurement for weed.
 For reference, half a gram of weed is about the size of a grape.

 An Eighth of an Ounce